n5amd/Multi-Reflector-Installer/README.md

 # Multi-Reflector-Installer (Proof of Concept)
-The script is very much currently a proof of concept.
+The script is very much currently a proof of concept and gets you about 90% of the way to have everything fully installed and configured.
 The concept is, This will build you a 3 mode Ham radio digital voice reflector server that will transcode Yaesu Fusion, DMR, and D-Star with the help of AMBED and AMBE vocoder chips.
 I did not build each application.
 This script simply goes through the install steps for each application for you and configures apache for the dashboards.
 Features and abilities coming...

 #### This script will install the following:
   - XLXD